sap-tutorials/Tutorials/tutorials/cp-aibus-ber-booster-key/cp-aibus-ber-booster-key.md

     !![Service Key](trial-account.png)

-3. Click **Account Explorer** on the navigation side bar and select **trial** to access your subaccount.
+3. Click **Account Explorer** on the navigation side bar, and then click **trial** to access your subaccount.

     !![Service Key](subaccounts.png)

 4. Click **Instances and Subscriptions** on the navigation side bar.
-You see the service instance you created with the **Set up account for Data Attribute Recommendation** booster.
+You see the service instance you created with the **Set up account for Business Entity Recognition** booster.

     !![Service Key](service-instance.png)